jsanchy/study-notes/books/YDKJS/thisAndObjectPrototypes.md

 `for...of` asks for `@@iterator`, which arrays have built-in.

 Can iterate over other data structures aside from arrays, like objects, by creating a custom @@iterator.

+# Chapter 4

+## Mixins

+### Explicit Mixins

+#### "Polymorphism" Revisited

+Explicit pseudo-polymorphism should be avoided whenever possible because complex and harder to maintain/read.

+#### Mixing Copies

+Even manually copying functions (mixins) from one object to another does emulate the real duplication from class to instance in class-oriented languages.
+It's just a duplicated reference.

+## Review (TL;DR)

+Classes mean copies.

+JS does not automatically create copies as classes imply.

+Mixin pattern _sort of_ emulates classes, but usually leads to brittle syntax like expilcit pseudo-polymorphism (`OtherObj.methodName.call(this, ...)`), often leading to harder to understand/maintain code.

+# Chapter 5